kyverno/chainsaw/website/docs/commands/chainsaw_test.md

-      --report-name string                        The name of the report to create (default "chainsaw-report") --selector strings                          Selector (label query) to filter on --skip-delete                               If set, do not delete the resources after running the tests --test-dir stringArray                      Directories containing test cases to run --test-file string                          Name of the test file (default "chainsaw-test.yaml") --values strings                            Values passed to the tests
+      --report-name string                        The name of the report to create (default "chainsaw-report") --selector strings                          Selector (label query) to filter on --skip-delete                               If set, do not delete the resources after running the tests --template                                  If set, resources will be considered for templating --test-dir stringArray                      Directories containing test cases to run --test-file string                          Name of the test file (default "chainsaw-test.yaml") --values strings                            Values passed to the tests